LorenceUfa/flx-docs/source/daemon.rst

 .. image:: daemon.png

-The following Repos are supported by flexswitch so first choose where your daemon code should be implemented:
+The following Repos are supported by opxflexswitch so first choose where your daemon code should be implemented:

 - apps